mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 What's happening there?
 I'm leveraging the powerful conversion and templating abilities of [Pandoc](http://pandoc.org/) to do most of the work.
 The command above concatenates `details.yml` and `letter.md` and passes them as input to `pandoc`, which uses their content to populate `template.tex` on the fly and pipes the result to <span class="latex">X<sub>&#398;</sub>T<sub>e</sub>X</span>, that parses then the whole thing and finally outputs a PDF.
 That might seem complicated, but it's the computer, not me, that has to go through the whole process.
 I just have to run `make` in the terminal for the magic to happen automatically.

 After that, I'm done.
 I have a PDF ready to be emailed, faxed or printed out.
-If you're on OS X, you can now run `open output.pdf` in your terminal to inspect our newly created PDF.
+If you're on OS X, you can now run `open output.pdf` in your terminal to inspect our newly created PDF (on Linux, `xdg-open` or `gnome-open` will probably do the trick).
 This will look pretty much like this:

 {% comment %} <figure class="fullwidth"><img src="http://github.com/mrzool/letter-boilerplate/raw/master/preview.jpg" alt="The result" /></figure> {% endcomment %}
 ![PDF output](http://github.com/mrzool/letter-boilerplate/raw/master/preview.jpg)